BitBarn-Dev/PRTTM-Animation-Publisher/readme.md

 ## Usage
 1. **Setup the Shelf Button in Maya:**
    - Create a new shelf button in Maya.
-   - Use the following Python code for the shelf button:
+   - Use the following Python code for the shelf button:d

      ```python
      import sys